heru-wijaya/go-graphql-skeleton/readme.md

 1. git clone this project first
 > git clone https://github.com/heru-wijaya/go-grpc-skeleton.git
 2. do the step on readme at go-grpc-skeleton
-3. use this command
+3. build the docker using this command
+> docker build -t graphql .
+4. run docker
-> go run main.go
+> docker run --network="host" graphql
-4. open localhost:8081/playground and input mutation or query
+5. open localhost:8081/playground and input mutation or query. you can test using postman too with localhost:8081/dummy or localhost:8081/account

 ### example of mutation and query
 > mutation {